canihavethisone/cis_security_hardening_windows/README.md

 ### Defence in-depth

 This module takes a defence in-depth approach, with the following built-in functions:
-- undefined users are purged (except system users)
+- undefined users are optionally purged (except system users)
 - where CIS recommendations have more than 1 acceptable setting, the more stringent is used